Mayur-Satpute/Mayur-Satpute/README.md

 ---

 <h3 align="center">
-⭐ If you find my work helpful, consider starring a repository or following — it motivates me to keep building and sharing 🚀
+⭐ If you find my work useful, consider starring a repository or following — it motivates me to keep building and sharing 🚀
 </h3>